Linux distribution: Installation via an existing operating system

-Some distributions let the user install Linux on top of their current system, such as WinLinux (outdated)WinLinux or coLinux.
-Linux is installed to the Windows hard disk partition, and can be started from inside Windows itself.
+Some distributions let the user install Linux on top of their current system, such as Cooperative Linux (coLinux).
+Linux is installed to the Windows hard disk partition, and can be started from inside Windows.

-Virtual machines (such as VirtualBox or VMware) also make it possible for Linux to be run inside another OS.
+Virtual machines (such as VirtualBox or VMware Workstation) also make it possible for Linux to be run inside another OS.
 The VM software simulates a separate computer onto which the Linux system is installed.
-After installation, the virtual machine can be booted as if it were an independent computer.
+After installation, the VM can be booted as if it were an independent computer.

 Various tools are also available to perform full dual-boot installation from extant platforms with no CD, most notably: